dgiguer/complete-and-validated-genomes-from-a-metagenome/README.md

 Daniel J Giguere, Alexander T Bacheli

-This repository is intended to accompany the pre-print (TODO insert link) by providing the code used, as well as a few explanations.
+This repository is intended to accompany the pre-print (TODO insert link) by providing the code used, and an example for the circos plot visualizations.
+The main pipeline can be found in [validation-work-flow-final.sh](validation-work-flow-final.sh).

 ### Orienting genomes on dnaA gene